 We authorize pharmacies to provide a 30-day supply of medication while awaiting a prior authorization or medical necessity (MN) determination for drug coverage.

-AcariaHealth, de Coordinated Care preferred specialty pharmacy vendor, can supply a number of products.
-Some of these products can be delivered directly to the provider’s location for office administration by de Coordinated Care preferred specially pharmacy provider, AcariaHealth.
+AcariaHealth, Coordinated Care's preferred specialty pharmacy vendor, can supply a number of products.
+Some products can be delivered directly to the provider’s location for office administration.

 To find a pharmacy that is in the Coordinated Care network, you can use the Find a Provider tool.